 Welcome

-Prior to joining Washington University, I was a Research Data Analyst at Johns Hopkins Medical Institutions (2023).
-I hold a B.S. degree summa cum laude in Mathematics (Honors) and Political Economy (Honors) from Georgetown University (2022).
+Prior to joining Washington University, I was a Research Data Analyst at Johns Hopkins Medical Institutions.
+I hold a M.A. degree (en passant) in Political Science from Washington University, and a B.S. degree summa cum laude in Mathematics (Honors) and Political Economy (Honors) from Georgetown University.